ZhimingYe/TranscriptoShiny/Readme.md

 # Purpose

-I come from a wet lab where most members are not familiar with using R programming for sequencing data analysis.
-Therefore, this [Shiny](https://shiny.posit.co/) platform was built, to simplify the way to access and analyze data.

 Its aim is to simplify the analysis from mouse/cell cluture samples, which are often a small size.
 In detailed, the number of sample is limited below 52, due to it hosted on a server with only 4 Cores CPU + 8GB RAM.
 But if you want to analysis more, please modify code.

 Also, due to the resource limitation, password is required for analysis.
 The password is stored in `Pwd.rds` using a simple string object.
 To be honest, this approach only deters honest people but not those with ill intentions.
 However, it does have some effect in conserving lab resources.